Queen Elizabeth II wears mask at tribute to Unknown Warrior

 The queen took the opportunity during her rare trip to London to visit Buckingham Palace, her official residence in the capital.

-Before the U.K. was put into full lockdown on March 23, the queen and her 99-year-old husband, Prince Philip, moved to Windsor Castle, which is around 25 miles (40 kms) west of London.
+Before the U.K. was put into full lockdown on March 23, the queen and her 99-year-old husband, Prince Philip, moved to Windsor Castle, which is around 25 miles (40 kilometers) west of London.